pgEdge Cloud

 Creating a Cluster

-Note: To create a cluster with pgEdge Cloud, you must have a pgEdge Enterprise Edition account (opens in a new tab).
+Note: To create a cluster with pgEdge Cloud, you must have a pgEdge Enterprise Edition account (opens in a new tab) and a linked Cloud provider account.

 To create a cluster, select the + New Cluster button in the left navigation pane.
-The Create New Cluster dialog opens as shown below.
+Then:

 • Provide a unique name for your cluster in the Cluster Name field.